voxeet/comms-sdk-dotnet/docs/documentation/unity.md

-# Unity
+# Unity Plugin

-## Installation

-The Dolby.io .NET SDK for unity is available on the unity store, and can be added to your project with the unity package manager.
+The Dolby.io Communications .NET SDK for Unity is available in the Unity store and requires the Unity package manager to be added to your project.

-## Supported Platforms

-For now, supported platforms includes MacOS x64 and Windows x64.

-## Usage
+## Prerequisites

+Make sure that you have:

+- Apple macOS x64 or Microsoft Windows x64
+- A Dolby.io account.
+If you do not have an account, you can [sign up](https://dolby.io/signup) for a free account.
+- The [client access token](https://docs.dolby.io/communications-apis/docs/overview-developer-tools#client-access-token) copied from the Dolby.io dashboard.
+To create the token, log in to the [Dolby.io dashboard](https://dashboard.dolby.io/), create an application, and navigate to the API keys section.

+## Adding the .NET SDK to Unity

-The unity plugin provides access to an instance of the SDK through a custom manager call `DolbIOManager`.
-To use it, create an empty `GameObject` in your scene.
-Call it for example `ApplicationManager`.
-(This name is just an example and can be modified to whatever suits your needs).
+The Unity plugin provides access to an instance of the SDK through a custom `DolbyIO Manager` manager.

+1. Create an empty game object in your scene and provide a name for the object.
+In this example, we call the object `ApplicationManager`:
 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/unity_1.png" width="400px">
 </div>

-Select the newly created `GameObject` and go to the menu Components > DolbyIO > DolbyIO Manager.
-This will add the `DolbyIOManager` to this `GameObject`.
+2. Select the created game object and select from the Unity menu `Component` > `DolbyIO` > `DolbyIO Manager`.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/unity_2.png">
 </div>

+This step adds the `DolbyIO Manager` to the game object.

-The DolbyIO .NET SDK is now available in every scripts :
+3. Make sure that the .NET SDK is now available in all scripts:

 ```cs
 using Unity;